Prabhav25/Sumly/README.md

 - **GitHub Summarizer [Demonstration](https://prabhavdev.me/sumly/github)**: Open any GitHub profile, repository, or organization.
 You can select a specific section or leave it as is, then open the extension and click "Summarize" to get a summary of the selected content or the full page.
 Works best on repositories with a README file.
 - **Form Summarizer**: Open any Google/Microsoft Form and click Summarize to generate a summary of the form questions and responses.
-- **Calendar Events Summarization**: Select any event from your Google Calendar and click "Summarize" to generate a concise overview, including participants, time, and agenda.
 - **Multi-Language Support**: Summarize in your preferred language—supports 18+ languages.
 - **Custom Summary Formats**: Choose from formats like brief summary, detailed summary or bullet points.
 - **Export Options**: Download summaries as PDF or TXT files or copy them to your clipboard.